NAU Office of Scholarships and Financial Aid Policies

 Repeated Coursework Accordion Closed

 In order for a repeated course to be counted toward your enrollment status for financial aid purposes, you may only repeat a previously taken course once.
 If you enroll in a course for a third time, this course will not count towards your enrollment for financial aid purposes.

-For example, if you are enrolled in a total of 12 units and 3 units you have repeated in the past, you will only be considered enrolled in 9 credits for financial aid purposes.
+For example,if you are enrolled in a total of 12 units and you have already repeated 3 of those units in a prior term, you will only be considered enrolled in 9 credits for financial aid purposes.
 However, if this is your first time repeating those 3 units, you will be considered enrolled in 12 units for financial aid purposes.

 If you receive federal student aid and the repeated course affects your enrollment, you will receive communication from OSFA shortly before the start of the term with your options.
 You may either opt to add an additional course to bring your financial aid enrollment units to full time, or contact our office so that we may reevaluate your financial aid file and make any necessary adjustments to your financial aid.

 Satisfactory Academic Progress (SAP) Accordion Closed